HIPAA Compliance Essentials for 2026

 The Privacy Rule

-The Privacy Rule sets standards for how habits handle PHI.
+The Privacy Rule sets standards for how practices handle PHI.
 It gives patients key rights over their medical data.
 It also sets clear limits on how data can be used and shared.

 Key Privacy Rule rules:.